Splatoon 3: Critical reception

-Splatoon 3 received "generally favorable" reviews according to review aggregator Metacritic.
+Splatoon 3 received "generally favorable" reviews according to review aggregator website Metacritic.
 IGN reviewer Brendan Graeber called the third installment's multiplayer "more than just a simple upgrade", citing its additional maps, weapons, bosses, and customization, as well as its revamped lobby system.
 However, he criticized the game's lack of a "huge addition" similar to Splatoon 2's Salmon Run.
 Reviewing the game's single-player mode, he appreciated the new take on the series' hub world, as well as the returning ideas from Splatoon 2's Octo Expansion.
 He praised the story mode's lore, as well as its characters, while lamenting the reuse of enemies from previous games.
 He also reviewed Tableturf Battle, calling it a "lackluster card game" that "consistently ends with a whimper instead of a bang".
 Destructoid's Chris Carter also praised how Return of the Mammalians interacted with the game's multiplayer modes, by both teaching the player important mechanics and rewarding them with useful items, as well as appreciating how the story mode was tailored for speedrunning.

 Martin Robinson of Eurogamer criticized the lack of significant new content, saying that even the largest new additions are not something "that can be applauded too enthusiastically", and other features "basic [ones] you'd expect of a contemporary online multiplayer game".
 However, he called the Splatoon series "one of the most polished, playable and impeccably executed series" from Nintendo.
 He also compared the game's story mode to the Mario franchise, saying that while it evoked some of the best parts of Super Mario Sunshine, the abstract nature of the levels failed to meet the best Mario levels.

-Kotaku's Patricia Hernandez lamented the amount of disconnections while playing online, saying that it is "inexcusable".
+Kotaku's Patricia Hernandez lamented the amount of disconnections while matchmaking and playing online, saying that it is "inexcusable".

 Brian Shea of Game Informer praised the larger amount of content available at launch compared to previous entries in the series, as well as how the game blended new and returning content, calling it the series "best entry to date".
 He also praised the game's movement, saying that "few games match the smooth, intuitive mobility Splatoon gives you while submerged and cruising through a map".

 Wired's Reid McCarter praised the game's original, cartoony characters, as opposed to brand crossovers and realistic graphics.